Multilingual Political Views of Large Language Models: Identification and Steering: Ideology Steering

 \paragraph{Probing:} Figure~\ref{fig:llama-probe} presents the results of probing attention heads in \texttt{LLaMA-3.1-8B}.
 The highest probe accuracy observed is 0.90, achieved at layer 30, attention head 19.
 Several other layers--specifically layers 11, 13, and 26 through 31--also exhibit probe accuracies exceeding 0.80, suggesting a concentration of politically informative representations in these middle-to-late layers.
 These findings align with observations by \citet{kim2025linearrepresentationspoliticalperspective}, who report that politically sensitive features tend to be encoded in mid-to-late transformer layers.

 \paragraph{Steering:} Figure~\ref{fig:llama-intervene} illustrates the effect of test-time intervention on English-language prompted \texttt{LLaMA-3.1-8B}.
-We apply the intervention on the top 256 most responsive attention heads--constituting one-quarter of all available heads--using a steering vector scaled by an intervention strength of $\alpha = 25$.
+We apply the intervention on the top 512 most responsive attention heads--constituting a half of all available heads--using a steering vector scaled by an intervention strength of $\alpha = 20$.
 The plot shows the average political compass coordinates across all 11 paraphrased prompts, before and after intervention. \textbf{The intervention reliably shifts model outputs toward the target ideology across all paraphrases}, indicating that targeted manipulation of attention head outputs can steer ideological content in a consistent and interpretable manner.
 Appendix~\ref{app:inter} provides a comparison across two values of $K$ and three values of $\alpha$.

-We further test whether steering vectors derived from English texts can generalize to other languages.
-Specifically, we apply them to model responses in Turkish (tr), Romanian (ro), Slovenian (sl), and French (fr), and find that they are indeed effective in shifting ideological outputs across languages.
+Motivated by the findings of \citet{wendler-etal-2024-llamas}, who show that multilingual prompts are internally routed through English representations within LLMs, we further test whether steering vectors derived from English texts can generalize cross-linguistically.
+Specifically, we apply these vectors to model responses in Turkish (tr), Romanian (ro), Slovenian (sl), and French (fr), and find that they are indeed effective in shifting ideological outputs across languages to a certain degree.
 Detailed results are provided in Appendix~\ref{app:inter}.

 Table~\ref{tab:intervention_unknowns} reports the average number of irrelevant or refusal responses before and after intervention.
 The results indicate that models are more likely to refuse generating valid answers following intervention in non-English languages, with these cross-linguistic differences potentially reflecting variations in pre-training and instruction tuning data sizes across languages.